The Art of War:

 - A virtual exhibit of World War II posters organized by National Museum of American History of the Smithsonian Institution.
 Sections include: Every Citizen a Soldier; The Poster's Place in War Time; Retooling for Victory: The Factory Front; Efficient Workers; War Aims Through Art: The U.S. Office of War Information; and Fighting an Ideal America.

-- World War Poster Collection
+- World War II Poster Collection (University of North Texas)

 - Historic Government Publications from World War II